jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 Reproducible Central Buildspec File Format
 ==========================================

-As per Central Repository [upload requirements](https://maven.apache.org/repository/guide-central-repository-upload.html), it contains sources and javadoc for IDE only, but no data on how to build: where to get the release source?
+As per Central Repository [upload requirements](https://maven.apache.org/repository/guide-central-repository-upload.html), it contains sources and javadoc (for IDE only), but no data on how to build: where to get the release source to build?
 What precise command to launch?
-What are the prerequisites (minimum JDK version, ...)?
+What are the environment prerequisites (minimum JDK version, ...)?

-**Reproducible Central** project is about rebuilding and checking how the output matches reference in the Central Repository, we need to:
+**Reproducible Central** project is about rebuilding and checking how the output matches reference in the Central Repository.
+We need to:
 1. **write instructions to be able to rebuild**,
 2. automate rebuild run,
 3. automate the comparison of rebuild output against reference output available in Central Repository.